 Yavapai College is accredited by The Higher Learning Commission, www.ncahlc.org, a commission of the North Central Association of Colleges and Schools (230 South LaSalle Street, Suite 7-500, Chicago, Illinois 60604-1411 Phone: 800.621.7440/312.263.0456).

 Equal Opportunity Statement

 Yavapai Community College District, in compliance with state and federal laws and regulations, does not discriminate on the basis of age, race, color, religion, sex, national origin, disability, or veteran status in our admissions, employment, access to educational programs or activities, as required by Title IX of the Education Amendments of 1972, Title VI, and Title VII of the Civil Rights Acts of 1964 as amended; Section 504 of the Rehabilitation Act of 1973 as amended; the Civil Rights Act of 1991; the American Disabilities Act of 1990; Arizonans with Disabilities Act of 1992; and the Age Discrimination in Employment Act of 1967.

 Inquiries regarding Yavapai College’s equal opportunity policies may be directed to the Yavapai College Human Resources Director at 928.776.2217.
-Student inquiries regarding Title IX may be directed to the Associate Dean of Student Development, who serves as Title IX Coordinator at Yavapai College at 928.776.2129.
+Student inquiries regarding Title IX may be directed to the Title IX Coordinator at Yavapai College at 928.776.2211.